jconorgrogan/Informational-Constructivism/00_Introduction_and_Overview/LogicEmergence.md

 **Executive Summary **

 What fundamental principles govern any reality capable of stable internal states and information processing, starting only from the concept of **distinction**?
 This paper argues that a chain of necessary consequences leads from basic distinctions to complex, statistically optimized systems.
+A key aspect of this emergence is how systems process and structure the Generative Path Space (GPS): the collection of all valid constructive processes that can produce a given state or structure.
+Logic and cost emerge as systems navigate and compress this GPS.

 1.  **Distinction & Constraint**
     A reality must contain distinctions to have structure (avoiding inert uniformity, S₀).
     Realizing *all* distinctions simultaneously (Ω) triggers operational collapse: Ω prevents **stable, selective reference**, activating paradoxes that violate **EFR (Explosion-Free Reference)**.
     Any stable information-bearing reality must therefore lie in **Category C** (Constrained Differences) satisfying EFR.

+### 1.5 The Generative Path Space (GPS)

+Beyond individual distinctions, IC considers the **Generative Path Space (GPS)** associated with any structure.
+The GPS for a structure `S` is the set of all valid sequences of Δ-operations (Δ-paths) that could, under the observer's constraints `C`, lead to the formation of `S`.
+The informational identity of `S` is intrinsically linked to the properties of its GPS (e.g., the number of paths, their lengths, their costs, their structural similarities).
+Observers effectively navigate, compress, and model this GPS to make sense of their inputs and internal states.
+The detailed definition and implications of the GPS are found in `00_Introduction_and_Overview/GenerativePathSpace.md`.

 2.  **Operational Finiteness**
     A Category C system cannot process infinite complexity in finite time; it needs a **Finite Reachable Set (FRS)** of states per operational cycle.